bitovi/temporal-load-grafana/readme.md

   k delete -f deployment.yaml
   ```

-Alternatively, you can scale down the runner deployment:
+Alternatively, you can scale the runner deployment to 0:

   ```shell
   k scale deployment benchmark-soak-test --replicas=0
   ```

+This keeps the deployment alive for easy up-scaling when ready.

-Of course, you can use your k8s interface of choice to do these operations: k9s, openlens, etc.
+> Of course, you can use your k8s interface of choice instead of `kctl` to do these operations: [k9s](https://k9scli.io/), [openlens](https://github.com/MuhammedKalkan/OpenLens), etc.

 ## Viewing the metrics